+Internal control

-Internal control We obtained an understanding of internal control relevant to the audit, however not all controls are relevant to every audit.
+We obtained an understanding of internal control relevant to the audit, however not all controls are relevant to every audit.
 We evaluated the design of controls relevant to the audit and determined whether they have been implemented.
 We are not, however, required in a non-integrated audit to determine whether all relevant controls are operating effectively.
 Although not required by Canadian GAAS, we may decide that, for a particular engagement, it makes sense to rely on the effective operation of some controls to determine the planned substantive procedures we will perform.

 In such cases, we would go beyond evaluating the design of relevant controls and determining whether they have been implemented to also test whether the controls on which we intend to rely are operating effectively.

+In our audit of the Service's financial statements, we applied a substantive audit approach to testing of account balances and as such, we did not rely on internal controls.

+Audit adjustments and uncorrected misstatements

-In our audit of Calhome's financial statements, we applied a substantive audit approach to testing of account balances and as such, we did not rely on internal controls.
-Uncorrected misstatements In accordance with Canadian GAAS, we request that all misstatements be corrected.
-We are required to report all uncorrected misstatements greater than \$80,000 (2012 - \$55,000), and those that are quantitatively insignificant but qualitatively significant, in the appendices attached to the management representation letter.
+In accordance with Canadian GAAS, we request that all misstatements be corrected.
+We are required to report all uncorrected misstatements greater than \$215,000 (2012 - \$195,000), which is computed at 5% of materiality and those that are quantitatively insignificant but qualitatively significant, in the appendices attached to the management representation letter.

 We noted no uncorrected misstatements during the course of the audit.

-Corrected misstatements are summarized in the appendix attached to the management representation letter.
-Unadjusted disclosure deficiencies In accordance with Canadian GAAS, we request that all disclosure deficiencies be corrected.
+Unadjusted disclosure deficiencies

+In accordance with Canadian GAAS, we request that all disclosure deficiencies be corrected.

 We have no unadjusted disclosure deficiencies to report to you.

+Conclusion

-Conclusion In accordance with Canadian GAAS, our audit is designed to enable us to express an opinion on the fairness of the presentation of Calhome's annual financial statements prepared in accordance with Canadian public sector accounting standards (PSAS).
+In accordance with Canadian GAAS, our audit is designed to enable us to express an opinion on the fairness of the presentation of the Service's annual financial statements prepared in accordance with Canadian public sector accounting standards ("PSAS").

 No restrictions have been placed on the scope of our audit.
 In performing the audit, we were given full and complete access to the accounting records, supporting documentation and other information requested.

-We intend to issue an unmodified audit report on the financial statements of Calhome as of and for the year ended December 31, 2013 once the financial statements are approved by the Board of Directors on March 7, 2014.
+We intend to issue an unmodified audit report on the financial statements of the Service as at and for the year ended December 31, 2013 once the financial statements are approved by Calgary Police Commission on May 27, 2014.

 A draft version of our Auditor's report is included in Appendix 1.